weihammer/ex-tablewjw2/README.md

 # ex-table
+table auto fit one-line
-Re-encapsulation of el-table And introduce the ex-table-column plug-in to solve the problem that its asynchronous rendering data cannot be adaptive
+Re-encapsulation of el-table And introduce the ex-table-column plug-in to solve the problem that its asynchronous rendering data cannot be adaptive.

 ## Features
 Common ways to encapsulate other forms